affective-brain-lab/information-seeking-children/README.md

 * agency_probL: number of seaweeds on the left side
 * agency_probR: number of seaweeds on the right side
 * delta_agency: difference in agency probability between the two sides (right - left)

 The file is ordered by condition, although conditions appeared in random order in the experiment.

+### data_supplementary_experiment_2
+Contains the following variables:
+* subject_ID: the participant's ID
+* age_in_years: the participant's age in years
+* age_in_months: the participant's age in months
+* gender: the participant's gender (Female, Male, Other)
+* gender_coded: the participant's gender (Female=0, Male=1, Other=2)
+* catch_trials_score: total score in the catch trials (2/2 correct=100, 1/2 correct=50, 0/2 corect=0)
+* percent_comprehension: score on the instructions comprehension task
+* info_choice: whether the participant wanted more information on the left or on the right side of the screen (left=0, right=1)
+* combination_order: whether side 1 corresponds to left and 2 to right (0) or vice-versa (1)
+* condition: condition (cognitive_n for normal trials, catch-n for catch trials)
+* catch_trials: choice on catch trials ("only cans"=0, "only fish"=1)
+* fishing_choiceL: whether the participant chose to fish on the left side, if given the option (yes=0, no=1)
+* fishing_choiceR: whether the participant chose to fish on the right side, if given the option (yes=0, no=1)
+* RT_catch: reaction time for catch_trials
+* RT_info_choice: reaction time for info_choice
+* RT_fishingR: reaction time for fishing_choiceR
+* RT_fishingL: reaction time for fishing_choiceR
+* uncertainty_level_1: number of seaweeds on the first side (according to the predifined condition)
+* uncertainty_level_2: number of seaweeds on the second side (according to the predifined condition)
+* uncertainty_level_L: number of seaweeds on the left side
+* uncertainty_level_R: number of seaweeds on the right side
+* delta_uncertainty_level: difference in number of seaweeds between the two sides (right - left)

+The file is ordered by condition, although conditions appeared in random order in the experiment.